 Fees are subject to VAT (applied at the current Italian rate of 22%).
 Under current EU fiscal regulations, VAT will not however applied to companies, Institutions or Universities providing a valid tax registration number.

-Please note that a non-refundable deposit of €100.00 for students and €250.00 for Academic and Commercial participants, is required to secure a place and is payable upon registration.
+Please note that a non-refundable deposit of €100.00 for full-time students and €250.00 for Academic and Commercial participants, is required to secure a place and is payable upon registration.
 The number of participants is limited to 15.
 Places will be allocated on a first come, first serve basis.

 Course fees cover: i) teaching materials (copies of lecture slides, databases and Stata routines used during the summer school; ii) a temporary licence of Stata valid for 30 days from the day before the beginning of the school; iii) half board accommodation (breakfast, lunch and coffee breaks) in a single room at the CISL Studium Centre or equivalent (7 nights for entire school, 6 nights for Modules B).
 Participants requiring accommodation the night of the final day of the school, are requested to contact us as soon as possible.

 To maximize the usefulness of this summer school, we strongly recommend that participants bring their own laptops with them, to enable them to actively participate in the empirical sessions.

 Individuals interested in attending this summer school must return their completed registration forms by email (email@example.com) to TStat by the 18th August 2022.

 TStat’s Analysing Micro Data in Stata Summer School offers participants a comprehensive introduction to the principle methodologies used in the analysis of micro data.
 Micro data contains information at the level of a specific unit (such as individuals, firms or entities), by its very nature micro data has become an increasingly important source of information offering researchers and policy makers an effective tool with which to obtain a more in-depth understanding of an array of political, socio-economic and Public Health phenomena.